Estimated reading time: 5 minutes

 Many organic apple growers that we’ve met at conferences both in Australia and overseas are cider makers.
 With the boom in boutique alcohol, this area has loads of potential.

 A close cousin of cider, this product has so many uses that any grower that’s making it says they can’t produce enough for their markets.
 It also makes a great base for a variety of fruit-based vinegars.

-Some creative growers have found an excellent market in frozen fruit.
+Some creative growers have found an excellent market for frozen fruit.
 They use specific varieties known to be high in vitamins and anti-oxidants and aim squarely at the health food market.
 Clever!

 Jams & jellies

-Apple jelly is super easy to make, and can be jazzed up with all manner of different flavourings like rosemary or lavender.
-Fruit jams such as apricot, plum, or berrry tend to race out the door at farmers markets.
+Apple jelly is super easy to make and can be jazzed up with all manner of different flavourings like rosemary or lavender.
+Fruit jams such as apricot, plum, or berry tend to race out the door at farmer’s markets.